jbogard/bulk-writer/README.md

 ## Relative distances between an entity and all zip codes ##

-Suppose that for performance reasons you wanted to cache the distances between an entity (such as a store, house or distribution center) and the centroid of every zip code in the U.S. Depending on the number of entities, you could easily produce a very large data set from these calculations.
+Suppose that for performance reasons you wanted to cache the distances between some entities (such as a store, house or distribution center) and the centroid of every zip code in the U.S. Depending on the number of entities, you could easily produce a very large data set from these calculations.
 But sure, entity locations and zip code centroids aren't likely to change often enough to warrant computing this result set on every ETL job run, but the real point of this example is to show

 1. Sometimes our transforms can produce exponentially larger data sets than our source data.
 In this example, the result set size is (<span style="white-space: nowrap;"># of Entities &times; # of Zipcodes</span>).
 2. That those very large data sets can be written to our target data store much faster than by generating an `INSERT` statement for each row.
 In this example, you'd have to generate (<span style="white-space: nowrap;"># of Entities &times; # of Zipcodes</span>) `INSERT` statements which will never perform as well as bulk loading the data instead.